A group photo from the Women’s Initiative Program in 2019

 I’m proud to be a member of the Agoda leadership team who not only sees the value of gender diversity and inclusion but also goes above and beyond to invest in it.
 The Women’s Initiative is but one example of many other investments we make at Agoda every day to embrace and celebrate diversity.
 I’m honored to have been a part of this investment.
 Moreover, I’m proud to be a part of Agoda where I am surrounded by amazing people every day, men and women, all sorts of backgrounds and experiences, to pursue our collective dreams to achieve More Travel, with Less Hassle.

-Inspired by how Agoda supports development of our women?
-Join us, visit careersatagoda.com
+Inspired by how Agoda supports the development of our women?
+Join us; visit careersatagoda.com

-Madeline Ling is Chief Finance Officer at Agoda.
-She leads and sponsors Agoda’s Women’s Initiative.
+Madeline Ling is a former Chief Finance Officer at Agoda.
+She led and sponsored Agoda’s Women’s Initiative.

 Last updated: August 2021